xxvnte/ia-projects/avatar-generator/README.md

-# Market Chatbot
+# Avatar Generator

-This project is developed using the OpenAI API to create a market chatbot application.
+This project is developed using the OpenAI API to create a avatar generator application.

 # Project Structure

 ```
-market-chatbot/
+avatar-generator/
 ├── public/ (frontend)
 ├── app.js (backend)
 ```